 See the interview about Kenya — M-PESA story: https://youtu.be/QlZuKwnsAS4

 Across the African markets, there are other players like

-for mobile money is that if you control the last mile, the distribution that is, you win no matter the price of the other products.
-Safaricom’s large subscriber base and heavy investment into an agent network factually left little space for competition in
+success.
+The trick for mobile money is that if you control the last mile, the distribution that is, you win no matter the price of the other products.
+Safaricom’s large subscriber base and heavy investment into an agent network factually left little space

 To catch up with Safaricom, Airtel and Telkom Kenya have to not only get way more subscribers (read — persuade subscribers to buy an additional SIM-card and promote their services and that is mobile money in this case), they also have to put in great effort